Enabling Social Applications via Decentralized Social Data Management: Related Work

-PeerSoN~\cite{Buchegger09Peerson} is a two-tier system architecture: the first tier is used to lookup (through a DHT) for metadata of users, current location/IP, notifications, etc; the second tier allows opportunistic and delay-tolerant networking and is used for the actual contact between peers and users and the exchange of data (files, profiles, chat, etc).
+PeerSoN~\cite{Buchegger09Peerson} is a two-tier system architecture: the first tier is used to lookup (through a DHT) for metadata of users, current location/IP, notifications, etc.; the second tier allows opportunistic and delay-tolerant networking and is used for the actual contact between peers and users and the exchange of data (files, profiles, chat, etc.).
 Users can exchange data either through a DHT storage or directly between their devices.
 Vis-\`{a}-Vis~\cite{shakimov09vistradeoffs} introduces the concept of a Virtual Individual Server (VIS) where each user's data are stored on a personal virtual machine.
-While similar to the trusted peer concept in Prometheus, VISs are hosted by a centralized cloud computing provider to tackle peer churn, whereas Prometheus provides a truly decentralized infrastructure and uses social incentives to reduce churn of user-contributed peers.
+While similar to the trusted peer concept in Prometheus, VISs are hosted by a centralized cloud computing provider to tackle peer churn, whereas Prometheus provides a truly decentralized, free of cost infrastructure and uses social incentives to reduce churn of user-contributed peers.

-\tc{Safebook~\cite{cutillo10safebook} is a decentralized OSN with a 3-component architecture: a trusted identification service to provide each peer and user unambiguous identifiers, a P2P substrate for lookup of data, and matryoshkas, concentric rings of peers around each member's peer that provide trusted data storage, profile data retrieval and obscure communication through indirection.
-Profiles of users in Safebook are replicated in the innermost layer of a user's matryoshka to increase availability of the data.
+Safebook~\cite{cutillo10safebook} is a decentralized OSN with a 3-component architecture: a trusted identification service to provide each peer and user unambiguous identifiers, a P2P substrate for lookup of data, and ``matryoshkas'', concentric rings of peers around each member's peer that provide trusted data storage, profile data retrieval and obscure communication through indirection.
 Similarly, Prometheus users employ multiple trusted peers and forwards messages between peers based on social relations and inference requests, while restricting a large scale view of the graph through P2P decentralization.
-Prometheus differs, however, in the exposure of the graph as a first class data object through inference functionality.}
+Prometheus differs, however, in the exposure of the graph as a first class data object through inference functionality.